-3.2 Fact 2.
+Fact 2.
 Techies have more STEM education and training than other occupations.

-We use the Training and Professional Qualification (TPQ) survey in 2015 to ask whether techies have more STEM education and STEM training than workers in other occupations.
-The TPQ survey provides detailed information on the specialization of the highest degree obtained by individuals and any training after the highest degree received.
-We classify these degrees and training and build an indicator for STEM (see Appendix B).
+We use the TPQ survey to classify degrees and training and build an indicator for STEM(see Appendix B).
 The TPQ survey has 26,861 individuals with valid observations, among whom 5.4% are Engineers (PCS 38), and 5.1% are Technicians (PCS 47).
 These shares are similar to the shares in the DADS administrative data.

 As we report in Table B1, techies have more STEM education and training than other occupations.
 In particular, around 63 percent of techies have a degree and/or training in STEM, with about a fifth having both a STEM degree and further STEM training.
-STEM degrees are somewhat more common among engineers (PCS 38, 55%) than technicians (PCS 47, 41%).
+STEM degrees are somewhat more common among engineers (55%) than technicians (41%).

-STEM education is uncommon in all other PCS codes, with only 11 percent having a STEM degree, less than a fifth having either a degree or training, and only two percent have both a STEM degree and further training.
-These numbers are very similar for the important skilled occupation of administrative and commercial managers (PCS 37).
-These findings support the idea that "the technical know-how required to implement new IT innovations is primarily embodied within the IT workforce" in a firm (Tambe and Hitt, 2014), and that their role is distinguished from other workers, including managers.
+In contrast, STEM education is uncommon in all other PCS codes, with only 11 percent having a STEM degree, less than a fifth having either a degree or training, and only two percent have both a STEM degree and further training.
+In particular, this is true for administrative and commercial managers.
+This is consistent with the distinctions made in the PCS code documentation (INSEE 2003), supporting the idea that techies' skills and role in the firm are technological, and that they are distinct from other workers, including managers.

-3.3 Fact 3.
+Fact 3.
 Most R&D spending is on wages and occurs "in-house".
 In our structural analysis below, we use the techie wage bill share to measure firm-level resources devoted to improving productivity.
-Here we compare the techie wage bill to total
+Here we compare the techie wage bill to total R&D expenditures.

-R&D expenditures.

-Firm-level R&D excludes much of the ongoing expenditure and managerial attention that firms devote to technology adoption and ICT use.
 Firm-level R&D expenditure includes spending on materials and capital goods, which can lead to double-counting when it comes to production function estimation for two reasons.
 First, total materials are included as an input to production, and it is not possible to extract expenditure on R&D materials from total materials.
 Second, R&D capital expenditure is part of the firm's total investment, which we use to construct firm level capital stocks.
-Thus, using R&D expenditures in the context of production function estimation raises the potential for double-counting of capital and inputs.
 Moreover, capital investment tends to occur in "spikes", which leads to over-estimating effort towards productivity growth when this type of investment occurs and under-estimation of effort in other years.
+By focusing on wages spent on R&D and excluding techies from current labor input we avoid double counting and obtain a potentially more stable indication of firms' R&D effort.